Montroigenc/openCL-object-detection-smartphone-in-android-studio/README.md

 While the app is starting in your emulated smartphone, hour app name should appear in the **Apps & notifications** folder we have opened.
 Once you can see the name of your app, click on it and go to **Permissions**, here you could give to your app the permission to use the smartphone camera.

 Great!!
-You have done all the configuration steps, and when you app starts in your emulator you could play identifying your surrounding objects, yourself or your favourite pet!
+You have done all the configuration steps, and when you app starts in your emulator you could play identifying your surrounding objects, yourself or your favourite pet, have fun!